vtta2008/PLM/README.md

 **INSTALLATION**

-Download and extract folder to your pc, remember to rename the folder to 'PipelineTool'.
+Download and extract zip file to your pc, remember to rename the folder to 'PipelineTool'.

-Run file via command prompt, go to PipelineTool folder in your explorer, hold Shift + right click -> Open PowerShell window here/Open command window here
+Go to PipelineTool folder in your explorer, hold Shift + right-click -> Open PowerShell window here/Open command window here

-In CommandPrompt/WindowShell window type:
+In CommandPrompt/WindowShell window:

     "python PipelineTool.py" then enter to run.

-An user login window will show up, login with your username and password.
+A user login window will show up, login with your username and password.

 **REFERENCE**